LaurenceWarne/LaurenceWarne.github.io/about.markdown

 ---

 <p>
 My name is Laurence Warne and I'm a maths student at the University of Manchester.
-You can find me as @LaurenceWarne on <a href="https://github.com/LaurenceWarne">Github</a>.
+I'm interested in Emacs, computational Number Theory, OSS, etc. You can find me as @LaurenceWarne on <a href="https://github.com/LaurenceWarne">Github</a>.
 </p>

 <img src="https://projecteuler.net/profile/__LW__.png" alt="Project Euler">